junjypark/CLEAN/README.md

 devtools::install_github("junjypark/CLEAN")
 ```

-Then the package can be loaded directly in R:
+Then the package can be loaded directly in R.
 ```R
 library(CLEAN)
 ```